 There are course requisites for this subject.
 See access conditions.

-This second innovation lab subject focuses students towards designing, realising and investigating a prototype in which they utilise contemporary techniques and large, complex, multi-structure data sets.
+The innovation lab subject focuses students towards designing, realising and investigating a data-driven prototype in which they utilise contemporary techniques and multi-structure data sets.
 Student teams work on diverse data-driven solutions for complex real-world challenges presented by industry and academic partners.
-They develop technical outputs, project documentation and supporting artefacts in the lab environment suitable for adaption in a work experience context.
-They test new approaches from current research literature, or propose new studies, under the supervision of transdisciplinary staff.
-Students work individually and in groups to openly share data and results of data explorations.
+They develop technical outputs, project documentation and supporting artefacts in the lab environment suitable for adaption in a work context.
+They test new approaches from current research literature and industry standards, under the supervision of transdisciplinary staff in structured project phases and share the results of data explorations.
+Using a range of open data sets and suitable case studies, students hone their skills in framing questions useful for embarking upon discoveries, addressing gaps in knowledge or tackling problems.
+Students communicate the outcomes of their innovation lab investigations in various forms to relevant audiences.
 Through taking responsibility for an aspect of a workflow to extract value, or alternatively, work on a subset or a thematic area of inquiry, each student also contributes to the work stream of a major project.
-Using a range of open data sets and suitable case studies, students hone their skills in framing questions useful for embarking upon discoveries, addressing gaps in knowledge or tackling problems.
-The work experience project extends the lab activities to provide students with an opportunity to pursue professional interests, whether involving not-for-profit communities, an entrepreneurial proposal or a nominated organisation.
-Students communicate the outcomes of their innovation lab and workplace investigations in various forms to relevant audiences.

 Subject learning objectives (SLOs)